Security Considerations for PHP SQL Driver

 This topic describes security considerations that are specific to developing, deploying, and running applications that use the Microsoft Drivers for PHP for SQL Server.
-For more detailed information about SQL Server security, see SQL Server 2005 Security or SQL Server 2008 Security.
+For more detailed information about SQL Server security, see Data security and compliance.

 Windows Authentication should be used to connect to SQL Server whenever possible for the following reasons: